-Studio Voltaire and Loewe Foundation launch award for underrepresented artists
+Seven recipients announced for Studio Voltaire and Loewe Foundation artist award

-Studio Voltaire and Loewe Foundation have launched a major new award offering much-needed professional development opportunities to artists in London
+Studio Voltaire and Loewe Foundation have announced the seven recipients of a major new award which offers opportunities to talented creatives from underrepresented communities

 Not–for–profit arts organisation Studio Voltaire has cultivated a reputation for supporting artists at critical points in their careers, fuelled by a spirit of experimentation and risk-taking.
 It has been responsible for the UK solo debuts of myriad artists and notable participatory and offsite projects and commissions.
 Previous exhibiting artists have included Nairy Baghramian, Phyllida Barlow, Nnena Kalu and Henrik Olesen.